 “Harry Potter and the Cursed Child Parts One and Two” is now playing at the Palace Theatre in London and at the Lyric Theater in New York, and it will be playing at the Princess Theatre in Melbourne, Australia, in 2019.
 The play received six Tony Awards, including for Best Play in 2018, and it broke records for being the highest single-week gross reported by a non-musical in Broadway history, with over $2 million in ticket sales, Variety reported.

-“Harry Potter” is now a $25 billion franchise, CNBC reported in 2017.
+“Harry Potter” is worth around $25 billion franchise, CNBC reported in 2017.
 That astounding figure breaks down to over $7 billion at the box office, $7.7 billion in book sales, $7.3 billion in toy sales, $2 billion in DVD sales and $600 million in rentals.

 The Wizarding World of Harry Potter at Universal Studios